KirollosSa/KMPopUp/README.md

 ## Setup
 1 - Just Add new View Controller in Main.storyboard
-2 - set Class of it "KM PopViewController" and also its identifier with the same name of Class "KM PopViewController" ."
+2 - set Class of it "KMPopViewController" and also its identifier with the same name of Class "KM PopViewController" ."

 ## Author